Ankush Chaudhari: Career

+The film Duniyadari marked a significant milestone in Ankush's career, with his portrayal of the character "Digya".
+This role, depicting a charismatic young man, became a defining moment in Ankush's filmography.
+The film's global appeal was heightened by Ankush's dashing style, making it a major attraction for the audience.
 In 2015, Ankush Chaudhari portrayed the character of college student named Satya in the film Classmates directed by Aditya Sarpotdar.
 In August his romantic drama film Double Seat released opposite Mukta Barve and directed by Sameer Vidwans.
 It got positive reviews from critics and viewers.
 The movie became one of the highest grossers of 2015 for Marathi cinema.
 In October his action crime thriller Daagdi Chaawl releases opposite Pooja Sawant and directed by debutant Chandrakant Kanse.
 Daagdi Chaawl completed his hat-trick of blockbuster film for the year 2015.
 The Song "Dhaga Dhaga" become popular among music lovers by topping the music charts.